nimramubashir/Auto-Motors/README.md

 # Auto-Motors
-AN HTML, PHP, JavaScript, Bootstrap based car showroom website which allows the users to place online orders and order tracking.
+A HTML, PHP, JavaScript, Bootstrap based car showroom website which allows the users to place online orders and order tracking.